d3fenderz/macos_security/README.md

 Because you've read the synthesis by Hacktricks, you know that macOS uses underscores to name its daemons and other system users.
 It's tempting to add a filter to your various commands to exclude all names that start with `_`, but nothing stops an attacker from creating users with the same pattern.

-[^1]: the Library contains folders and files for the system, like preferences and logs.
-It's a critical directory for your investigations.

 ## Hardware from a hacker's perspective

 ### Introduction